xcp-ng/xcp-ng-org/docs/troubleshooting/after-upgrade.md

 ***

-## Some of my VMs do not start.
-Error: "This operation cannot be performed because the specified virtual disk could not be found."
+## 🙅 Some of my VMs do not start

+With the following error: "This operation cannot be performed because the specified virtual disk could not be found."

 ### Cause
 It's mostly related to an inserted ISO that is no longer accessible.